Filipino Chicken Adobo

 - Bring the pot to a boil, turn down the heat a bit and simmer the chicken for about 30 minutes, uncovered.

 - Flip the chicken over and simmer for another 30 minutes, uncovered.
 The sauce will reduce, but it'll still be fairly thin when it's finished.
+(If you didn't marinate the chicken overnight, you might want to simmer for a little while longer, but up to you!)

 - Quadruple this recipe if you are a member of my family.